 - Go to straighttalksim.com.

-- Buy a SIM card (micro for iPhone 4 and 4S, regular for 3G and 3GS) for $14.99.
+- Buy a SIM card (micro for iPhone 4/4S/5, regular for 3G and 3GS) for $14.99. iPhone 5 will need to be trimmed down to nano-SIM size.
 You will also need a $45 unlimited plan card to activate your SIM, which will include your first month of service.

 - Activate new sim card by calling in and getting a new number or porting old number (have your old phone company info ready)